user24/code-shuffler/README.md

 ]
 ```

-Typically you'll want the shortest successful chain, but it does outputs all successful chains just in case.
-These usually contain no-ops, or operations that cancel each other out, such as this:
+Typically you'll want the shortest successful chain, but it does output all successful chains just in case.
+These usually contain no-ops, or operations that cancel each other out.
+Example:

 ```
 [